antmicro/audio-latency-tester/doc/source/usage.md

 This recording was later used to remove overlap between the playback gathered directly by the latency tester microphone and the playback passed through the device under test.

-* Audio latency measurement recordings - with the device under test active ie.: the headset was un-muted and it's microphone was on:
+* Audio latency measurement recordings - with the device under test active ie.: the headset was un-muted and its microphone was on:

 ```sh
 python3 play_capture.py --duration=1.5 --volume-play 30000 1s_44100_2ch_16b.wav --out-wav out1.wav